Skip to Calculator

 Mistake 4: Ignoring Fabric Shrinkage

-**What happens:** You cut precise pattern pieces from brand-new cotton, sew the project, wash it — and it's now too small or distorted.
+What happens: You cut precise pattern pieces from brand-new cotton, sew the project, wash it, and it's now too small or distorted.

 Mistake 5: Confusing Finished Size with Cut Size

-**What happens:** You need a 20×20-inch pillow cover, so you buy a yard (36 inches).
-When you add seam allowances on all sides, you need 21×21 inches per piece — and suddenly the second piece doesn't fit in what you bought.
+What happens: You need a 20×20-inch pillow cover, so you buy a yard (36 inches).
+When you add seam allowances on all sides, you need 21×21 inches per piece, and suddenly the second piece doesn't fit in what you bought.

-**Why it fails:** Every seam allowance adds to the cut size.
-A ½-inch seam adds 1 inch total to the cut dimension.
+Why it fails: Every seam allowance adds to the cut size.
+A half-inch seam adds 1 inch total to the cut dimension.
 A 3-inch double-fold hem adds 6 inches.
 These additions accumulate across complex projects.

 Mistake 6: Buying Without Checking the Bolt Width